yugr/rust-slides/plan.md

 For each link need to
   * read/watch
-  * categorize each reported problem / optimization suggestion and update our lists
+  * categorize each reported problem and/or optimization/tuning approach (e.g. unsafe, rewrite-for-SIMD, `assert!` to get rid of index checks, etc.) and update our lists
   * extract useful examples
   * for blogposts also be sure to check comments, links and other Rust-performance-relevant posts on blog